 eBay is introducing a cost-effective fulfillment service called Managed Delivery that is going to launch next year.
-As part of the new service, logistics centres will be set up where sellers can store their goods.
+As part of the new service, logistics centers will be set up where sellers can store their goods.
 Besides that, eBay wants to take care of the delivery of the packages, just as Amazon does.
 This new service should help sellers to reduce their workload. eBay promises lower costs and faster shipping for the deliveries.
 But the new storage options also come with new risks to online sellers.

 Beginning only in the U.S. in 2020, Managed Delivery promises to provide shoppers faster and more reliable delivery on millions of products.
 Managed Delivery should also help sellers with high-volume inventory to meet rising consumer expectations while reducing costs and workload.
 Sellers will be able to store their products at logistics partners close to buyers in strategically located warehouses, which will also be responsible for packaging and shipping.